National U.S.–Arab Chamber of Commerce

 NUSACC is a non-partisan, non-profit organization that is registered under U.S. law as a 501-c-6 chamber of commerce.
 The Chamber is an independent, membership-driven entity that is funded by its member companies and stakeholders.
-NUSACC’s stakeholders include more than 40,000 companies, the vast majority of which are small and medium-sized enterprises (SMEs) based in the United States.

 NUSACC is the only business entity in the United States that is officially recognized and authorized by the League of Arab States and the General Union of Arab Chambers of Commerce, Industry, and Agriculture.
-As such, NUSACC is a “sister chamber” and partner to the national chambers of commerce throughout the Arab world.